-The existing offerings on Rusty Gate have proven to be successful and in high demand, therefore further in support of the expansion proposed in Alternative 2.
+The existing offerings on Rusty Gate have proven to be successful and in high demand, therefore further in support of the expansion proposed in Alternative 3.

-Alternative 3 investigates the option where the status quo remains and the site tourism offering at Rusty Gate is not expanded.
+Alternative 4 is not a layout alternative but rather the investigation of maintaining the status quo.
 The implementation of this alternative would result in the following knock-on effects, which are considered to be negative:

-- → No access for users to these unique resource - → No rezoning to Open Space 4 Nature Reserve - → No option to pursue collaboration with the adjacent landowner, Cape Nature, to unlock possible financial and socio-economic opportunities on those properties. - → No investment in the area and benefits to nearby towns and communities - → No opportunity to implement the Cape Nature Biodiversity Stewardship Programme - → No opportunity for collaboration with neighbouring landowners for long term Fire and Alien Vegetation Management - → Risks associated with inappropriate and unregulated future landuses
+- → No access for users to these unique resource - → No rezoning to Open Space 4 Nature Reserve - → No option to pursue collaboration with the adjacent landowner, Cape Nature, to unlock possible financial and socio-economic opportunities on those properties. - → No investment in the area and benefits to nearby towns and communities - → No opportunity to implement the Cape Nature Biodiversity Stewardship Programme - → No opportunity for collaboration with neighbouring landowners for long term Fire and Alien Vegetation Management - → Risks associated with inappropriate and unregulated future landuses - → No opportunity to secure a long-term ecological corridor and link the adjacent protected areas.